KarelKubat/go-prepush-hook/README.md

 *  If you have one of the supported linters, then one will be run.
 The linters are tried in the following order: `golint` and `golangci-lint`.
 The second one is more exhaustive, but slower.
 (If you don't have a linter, then you'll be reminded to get one.)

+As a slightly irritating side effect, `go-prepush-hook` may during its run create or update `README.md`s from `doc.go`s.
+When this happens, you need to add/commit the `README.md`s and run `git push` again.

-## How to use it
+## How to install it

 1. Get the script, either copy & paste somewhere, or get the repository.